-To help you find the right blade, we have reviewed five of the best reciprocating saw blades that are currently available.
-We chose these sawzall blades based on their material, size, and how many teeth they have.
+To help you slice through the confusion, we reviewed five of the best reciprocating saw blades on the market.
+We evaluated these blades based on material durability, tooth count, and overall cutting efficiency.

 - Various teeth per inch